PatrickAlphaC/openweathermap_cl_ea/README.md

 - Under Function code, select "Upload a .zip file" from the Code entry type drop-down
 - Click Upload and select the `cl-ea.zip` file
 - Handler should remain index.handler
-- Add the environment variable:
+- Add the environment variable (repeat for all environment variables):
   - Key: API_KEY
   - Value: Your_API_key
 - Save